cfpb/Metro2/API.md

 If SSO is enabled:
     `/api/users`

-    GET - returns a JSON for the current user's information
+    GET - returns a JSON that includes a list of all events that the user has permission to view, as well as their username and admin status

 If SSO is not enabled:
     `/api/users/{user_id}`

-    GET - returns a JSON for a user's information for a specified `user_id`.
+    GET - returns a JSON that includes a list of all events that the user has permission to view, as well as their username and admin status

 **Example response:**
 ```JSON